judering/judering.github.io/index.md

 Over the past few years I have been working on several projects and pieces.
 Some big and some small.
 Here is a breakdown of work in progress and work ready for performance:

  - Cello Suite for Martin Johnson.
 I just received a bursary from the Arts Council to write music in collaboration with cellist Martin Johnson so we will be working together on a number of ideas this year.
- - 4 art songs - using 4 poems by Roderick Ford.
-Currently finishing the instrumental arrangements for these and will record and self release them this summer.
-Performances the follow.
+ - The Ring Lieder - on 4 poems by [Roderick Ford](www.roderickford.com): The Old Train, A Plate of Holes, Amber and The Sylph.
+I have just almost finished recording these songs in [Arad Studio](https://www.facebook.com/Arad.studios/) with Leslie Keye and look forward to releasing them digitally in the next weeks.
+Myself on voice and piano, Adrian Hart on violin, Lisa Dowdall on viola and Kate Ellis on cello.
  - SAY - 40 minute piece for 4 voices and electronics and based on a text by Michael Gallen.
 I have plans to finish and produce this by the end of 2017.
  - The Birthstar - Choir piece on a text by Laura Hyland.
 Ready to workshop and perform with a willing choir.
 Please contact me for more information.
  - Ave Maria - three-part choral piece written on a self-imposed residency in Rosslare.